cns-iu/spoke-paper-supporting-information/user_study/2011596050A001-SPOKE-Visualizer-Documentation.md

 ![Detail view with Pyridoxine and epilepsy](images/details_again.jpg)

 In this tutorial, we discussed how to select a food and a disease, read the overview visualization, and then navigate the details visualization.
 Please take some time to explore the SPOKE Visualizer on your own before continuing with the study.
-Maybe try a few more combinations of food and disease, maybe with your favorite food?
+Maybe try a few more combinations of **food** and **disease**, maybe with your favorite food?